 ‘I think what sets AJ Park apart is our legacy as the leading IP firm in New Zealand.
 I do a lot of overseas business development and get fantastic feedback on the services provided by AJ Park and our staff from people I meet all over the world.’

 It’s not surprising that John embraces every new day and looks forward to coming to work.
-As a senior partner and trade mark specialist, he loves helping clients achieve their strategic goals by registering their trade mark rights globally.
+As a senior principal and trade mark specialist, he loves helping clients achieve their strategic goals by registering their trade mark rights globally.

 It’s about providing a great service that shows you care for the client, are interested in their business, and want to see them succeed.
 I find it so rewarding working with companies that are starting out and where I can strategically assist by preparing a trade mark protection plan.
 This will initially involve protection in New Zealand, followed by a global branding strategy where the company is looking at developing an export market.

-Among his high profile clients are Les Mills, Manuka Health, Lewis Road Creamery, Antipodes Water, Villa Maria Wines, and Te Mata Wines.
+Among his high profile clients are Les Mills, Manuka Health, Antipodes Water, Villa Maria Wines, and Te Mata Wines.
 John enjoys seeing his clients’ businesses grow over time.
 Manuka Health New Zealand Ltd produced its first jar of honey in 2006.
 The company now exports its honey products around the world and is diversifying into other areas, including Manuka honey-based wound dressings.

 One of the more interesting projects John has worked on is the protection of the ZESPRI trade mark.
 The Kiwifruit Marketing Board (as it was then known) came to him looking to develop a truly global brand.
 Extensive global searches revealed that ZESPRI was free to use and register, and John helped the organisation protect the brand worldwide in more than 130 countries.